TheBoneJarmer/Arqanore/README.md

 # Arqanore
-Arqanore is an 2D OpenGL framework that focusses on multiplayer games
+Arqanore is an 2D OpenGL framework for creating desktop games for Windows and Linux

-## Installation
-This library has not yet a NuGet package, once I believe it is solid enough, I will start creating and pushing packages.
-For now, build it and add it as reference to your project.

 ## Requirements